snchz46/ZED-SDK-StereoCamera-Orin-Nano/docs/simulation.md

-# Simulación y Pruebas Virtuales
+# Simulation and Virtual Testing

-Esta guía describe cómo preparar escenarios de Gazebo/Ignition para validar la pila de percepción y navegación sin hardware.
+This guide describes how to prepare Gazebo/Ignition scenarios to validate the perception and navigation stack without hardware.

-## Escenarios de referencia
+## Reference scenarios
-- **`launch/ignition_zed_world.launch.py`**: lanza un mundo base con el robot, la cámara ZED Mini y Nav2.
+- **`launch/ignition_zed_world.launch.py`**: launches a base world with the robot, the ZED Mini camera, and Nav2.
-- **`config/nav2_params.yaml`**: parámetros compartidos para planificadores en simulación y hardware real.
+- **`config/nav2_params.yaml`**: shared parameters for planners in simulation and on hardware.
-- **`config/robot_localization_sim.yaml`**: configuración extendida para fusionar odometría visual y sensores simulados.
+- **`config/robot_localization_sim.yaml`**: extended configuration to fuse visual odometry and simulated sensors.

-## Flujos de trabajo sugeridos
+## Suggested workflows
-1. Cree o importe un modelo URDF/SDFormat del vehículo en `config/urdf/`.
+1. Create or import a URDF/SDFormat model of the vehicle in `config/urdf/`.
-2. Ajuste los sensores virtuales (IMU, encoders, cámara) y exporte el paquete como un plugin de Ignition.
+2. Tune the virtual sensors (IMU, encoders, camera) and export the package as an Ignition plugin.
-3. Ejecute `ros2 launch launch/ignition_zed_world.launch.py use_sim_time:=true` para validar tópicos y transformaciones.
+3. Run `ros2 launch launch/ignition_zed_world.launch.py use_sim_time:=true` to validate topics and transforms.
-4. Registre `ros2 bag` desde la simulación para pruebas de regresión.
+4. Record `ros2 bag` from the simulation for regression tests.

-## Reproducción de datos
+## Data replay
-Utilice el script `scripts/replay_bag_pipeline.sh` para lanzar la pila completa contra un rosbag grabado y comparar métricas de desempeño.
+Use the script `scripts/replay_bag_pipeline.sh` to launch the full stack against a recorded rosbag and compare performance metrics.